top of page

 • Sustainability Features: Targeting net-zero carbon through efficient design and renewable energy systems.

-Maddox Planning's expertise in navigating complex planning policies, engaging stakeholders, and delivering innovative solutions ensured the Hardess Yard Co-Living Scheme not only secured approval but also set a benchmark for sustainable, community-focused development in Lambeth.
+Maddox Planning's expertise in navigating complex planning policies, engaging stakeholders and delivering innovative solutions ensured the Hardess Yard Co-Living Scheme not only secured approval but also set a benchmark for sustainable, community-focused development in Lambeth.

 Comments